leomotors/anime-captcha/CONTRIBUTING.md

 You can add/remove question at src/data/[category].json

+_You can literally add any character you want, however I can decide to merge it or not :trollface:_

 **Schema of JSON**: See [src/data/model.ts](src/data/model.ts) for how JSON File should look like and edit them in src/data